 Living Room After

-- Everything was removed except for the sofa, chair and coffee table.
+- Everything was removed except the sofa, chair and coffee table.

-- The carpet was a light beige so we cleaned it and kept it.
+- The carpet was a light beige so we just cleaned it.

 - Pink walls were painted Sherwin Williams Kilim Beige, a neutral wall